oroinc/crm-application/UPGRADE.md

 Please also refer to [CHANGELOG.md](CHANGELOG.md) for a list of significant changes in the code that may affect the upgrade of some customizations.

+### 5.1.0 RC

+* Added `.env-app` files support and removed most of the parameters from the config/parameters.yml in favor of environment variables with DSNs.
+For more details, see [the migration guide](https://doc.oroinc.com/master/backend/setup/dev-environment/env-vars/).

 ## 5.0.0

 The `oro.email.update_visibilities_for_organization` MQ process can take a long time when updating from the old versions